 - Leadership skills through project management and collaborative outputs

-- Interpersonal skills through critiques, peer reviews and group tutorials
+- Strong interpersonal skills through critiques, peer reviews, presentations and pitching

 - Entrepreneurial skills in marketing your work and building professional networks